nios-students/helper_scripts/md/takedown.md

 If we find that the content infringes on your copyright, we will remove it from our platform.
 We will also make sure to keep a record of all correspondence and documentation related to the takedown request.

-You can do this through a git Pull Request, or a Github Issue to [the content repo](https://github.com/examdawn/content)
+You can do this through a git Pull Request to the respective Content repo(they will be honored), or a Github Issue to [the takedown repo](https://github.com/examdawn/takedown-requests/issues/new/choose)

+> [!NOTE]
+> These requests will be honored fairly as long as appropriate information as stated above is provided